 Applying for Social Security Disability benefits presents a daunting challenge at times.
 Not only must you prove that your disability precludes you from performing significant gainful work, and that your disability can reasonably be expected to last at least a year (or to end in your death).
 In most cases, you must make your case several times as your claim works its way through the appeals process.

-If you’re applying for Social Security Disability benefits because of a mental illness, the challenges are often even greater than those faced by claimants with physical disabilities.
+If you’re applying for Social Security Disability benefits because of a mental health condition, the challenges are often even greater than those faced by claimants with physical disabilities.
 In many cases, a physical disability can be clearly diagnosed based on solid, objective evidence which is difficult to question.
-This is rarely the case with mental illnesses, which tend to have more subjective diagnoses.
+This is rarely the case with mental health conditions, which tend to have more subjective diagnoses.

 The actual process of applying for Social Security Disability doesn’t vary significantly based on whether you are making a claim based on a physical or a mental disorder.
 You start by contacting the Social Security Administration and informing them of your intent to file a claim.
 An interview is set up, after which an examiner will look over the information you have provided and render a decision regarding your Social Security Disability claim.
 More than 2/3 of the time, initial claims are denied, leaving you with the option of dropping your case or appealing the decision.